 The MSI International report says that 43% of users appreciate clinical remote monitoring systems for their convenience, 39% for efficiency, and 37% for control over personal health.
 So what advantages does remote patient monitoring software development bring to healthcare providers?
-Here are a couple of benefits remote patient monitoring app development yields.
+Here are a couple of benefits remote healthcare app development yields.

 Cost efficiency: Pay $6,500 less per patient per year